-lowa citizens convicted of aggravated misdemeanors have their individual voting rights terminated due to conflicts between Iowa Code §48A.6 and the Iowa Supreme Court's definition of "infamous crime" as used in the Iowa Constitution.
+lowa citizens convicted of aggravated misdemeanors have their individual voting rights terminated due to conflicts between lowa Code §48A.6 and the lowa Supreme Court's definition of "infamous crime" as used in the lowa Constitution.
 ISAC supports legislation that will clarify the terminology used to report felony convictions to the state registrar of voters.
-All efforts to protect the voting privileges of Iowa's citizens must continue to be a high priority.
+All efforts to protect the voting privileges of lowa's citizens must continue to be a high priority.